About This Program

 Utica University international studies alumni have taken leadership positions at:

 Student Voices: Adrian Gutierrez

-A brief conversation with Adrian Gutierrez, an international student from Venezuela majoring in International Studies with a concentration in economics, development, and environment, about the welcoming environment he found at Utica College.
+A brief conversation with Adrian Gutierrez, an international student from Venezuela majoring in International Studies with a concentration in economics, development, and environment, about the welcoming environment he found at Utica University.

 Student Voices: Marjorie Tetteh

-A conversation with international studies major Marjorie Tetteh, a student from Ghana, who talks about how she chose UC, what her program is like, and the welcoming culture she discovered here.
+A conversation with international studies major Marjorie Tetteh, a student from Ghana, who talks about how she chose Utica, what her program is like, and the welcoming culture she discovered here.

 Student Voices: Joseph Calvin Mends

-A conversation with Joseph Calvin Mends, a UC student from Ghana, about his major in international studies and his plans for the future.
+A conversation with Joseph Calvin Mends, a Utica University student from Ghana, about his major in international studies and his plans for the future.

 Student Voices: Marie Grace Nibigira

 A brief conversation with Marie Grace Nibigira, an International Studies major from Rochester who was born in Tanzania and who has a passion for protecting the rights of refugees.